 From an SEO standpoint, adding keywords to the titles and H1 tags can already help.
 So does providing a conclusion that says how you can help your customers.

 In the end, it’s best to focus on the most important things on your website, such as the structure, content, and backlinks.

 The right SEO can generate leads for you for years.
 It can also grow your business.
 With this, you may meet a lot of “haters” and competitors who want to bring you down.

 Kris says that you can use SEO techniques to create, protect, and preserve your online reputation.
 With it, you have more control over your message.

 This discussion between Danielle and Kris is packed with other amazing tips to grow your vegan business.

-You can listen to the full podcast here.
 Find “Episode 221: The Coolest Guy in SEO” and click “Read More” below the short description of the episode.
 Stay until the end as Kris has an exclusive thank-you offer to vegan business owners out there.
 You surely don’t want to miss it.